idrishaidar/idrishaidar.github.io/_posts/2021-10-23-survival-analysis.md

 The percentage on y-axis can be seen as the probability of someone not making his/her second purchase yet until time $$t$$.

-Some cool insights:
+What do we get here?
-- Around 80% of customers haven't made their second purchase until the 22nd day after their purchase.
+- Around 80% of customers haven't made their second purchase until the 26th day after their first purchase.
-- Around half of customers haven't made their second purchase until the 99th day after their purchase, which is around three months.
+- Around half of customers haven't made their second purchase until the 99th day after their first purchase, which is around three months.
+- Around 67% of customers have made their seceond purchase up to 180th day or six months after their first purchase.

-Depending on what kind of business our data are based on, 22 days or 99 days can be relatively short or long (e.g. for corporate retail business, 22 days could be considered as short waiting time, but for consumer retail, it could be too long), they can be our estimation on when is the ideal time to re-engage the customers in order to increase their chance to purchase again.
+Depending on what kind of business our data are based on, 27 days or 99 days can be relatively short or long (e.g. for corporate retail business, 27 days could be considered as short waiting time, but for consumer retail, it could be too long), they can be our estimation on when is the ideal time to re-engage the customers in order to increase their chance to purchase again.

 ## Hazard Function